pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

     env.close()

 .. note::
-   An online and offline controller type are provided in pyRDDLGym-gurobi, which mirror the functionality of the JAX planner discussed in the previous section.
+   An online and offline controller type are provided in GurobiPlan, which mirror the functionality of the JAX planner discussed in the previous section.
    Both are instances of pyRDDLGym's ``BaseAgent``, so the ``evaluate()`` function can be used to streamline evaluation.

-Configuring pyRDDLGym-gurobi
+Configuring GurobiPlan
 -------------------

 The recommended way to manage planner settings is to write a configuration file